verdaccio/website/website/docs/iis-server.md

 - I stopped the "Default Web Site" and only start the site "verdaccio" site in IIS
 - I set the bindings to "http", ip address "All Unassigned" on port 80, ok any warning or prompts

-These instructions are based on [Host Sinopia in IIS on Windows](https://gist.github.com/HCanber/4dd8409f79991a09ac75).
+These instructions are based on [this guide to hosting a registry in IIS on Windows](https://gist.github.com/HCanber/4dd8409f79991a09ac75).
 I had to tweak my web config as per below but you may find the original from the for mentioned link works better